Holic75/KingmakerRebalance/README.md

 - Fey/Infernal bloodline arcanas, Arcane Bloodline School Power and Power from Pageantry give only +1 bonus to corresponding spell DC/CL
 - Potent Magic arcane exploit is removed from the game
 - Precise Shot no longer requires Point-Blank Shot
-- Damage of basic domain/school powers scales a bit better
+- Damage of basic domain/school/bloodline powers scales a bit better
-- Damage/Healing die of spells and abilities is increased by one step (by 2 steps if it was greater than d6).
+- Damage/Healing die of spells and abilities is increased by one step (by 2 steps if it was greater than d6),
+- Arcanist receives arcane exploits only at lvls 1, 3, 6, 9, 12, 15 and 18; exploiter wizard - at lvls 1, 6, 12 and 18.

 NOTE: Changes to  npc companions, and class skill points and some others are optional and can be disabled (set corresponding values to false,